about

 story

-Through his projects, Frederic aims to promote thermodynamic balance and rethink how we live, build, and develop in harmony with nature, safeguarding the Earth's beauty and resources for future generations.
+Through its projects, the Foundation works to promote thermodynamic balance and to rethink how we live, build and develop in harmony with nature, safeguarding the beauty and resources of the planet for future generations.

-Frederic brings together experts from diverse fields to restore landscapes, conserve vernacular architecture, and develop models of sustainable living.
+The Foundation brings together experts from diverse fields to restore landscapes, conserve vernacular architecture and develop models of sustainable living.

 purpose

-Frederic’s efforts are dedicated to making sure that unique places like Torrão are not only preserved but also improved.
-Being his goal is to help the cultural and natural landscape of this places thrive while supporting its local community development, Frederic promotes action through teamwork, awareness and creative ideas.
+The Foundation is committed to ensuring that unique places like Torrão are not only preserved but strengthened.
+With a clear focus on supporting the cultural and natural landscape while fostering local community development, the Foundation promotes action through collaboration, awareness and creative solutions.

 vision

-Frederic envisions a world where unique natural and cultural places harmonize with local communities, enabling both to grow and thrive together.
-In this future, communities flourish in a post-growth global economy, where natural and cultural assets are appropriately valued and utilized.
-Bio and cultural diversities are sustained, fostering resilience in local communities that remain open and adaptable.
-Education inspires and empowers the next generation to pursue this vision, creating a legacy of stewardship, growth, and balance for all.
+The Foundation envisions a world where unique natural and cultural places exist in harmony with the communities that inhabit them, allowing both to grow and thrive together.
+In this future, communities prosper within a post growth global economy where natural and cultural assets are recognised, valued and responsibly used.
+Biological and cultural diversity are upheld as essential foundations that strengthen community resilience and openness.
+Education nurtures and empowers the next generation to carry this vision forward, building a lasting legacy of stewardship, growth and balanced coexistence for all.

 mission

-Through his projects, Frederic restores and protects natural and cultural landscapes, as Torrão, in Portugal and around the world.
-This means working together, using smart design, and awareness raising so that local communities can take care of their cultural and natural heritage.
+Through its projects, the Foundation restores and safeguards natural and cultural landscapes in Portugal and around the world, including the village of Torrão.
+This work is rooted in collaboration, thoughtful design and community awareness so that local communities can strengthen and care for their cultural and natural heritage.

 a sustainable tomorrow in our eyes